Moygownagh: Amenities

+Built heritage

+Parish church

 Samuel Lewis, writing in the 1830s, spoke of the "R.C.
 Chapel in Magaunagh" as being "small and in bad repair".
-This church stood on the road-side about halfway between the present church gate and Mitchells shop.
+This church stood on the roadside about halfway between the present church gate and Mitchells shop.
 A holy water stoup belonging to this church was preserved beside it for many years.

-The present church was built in 1846 and it is situated in Ardvarney townland.
+The present church was built in 1846, and it is situated in Ardvarney townland.
 The Griffith Valuation (1856) records that the "R.C. chapel and yard" were leased from Andrew Brown, being 5 roods in area and having a valuation of £15-15-0, but exempt from taxes or rates.

 There was a stone placed over the entrance of the church which bore the following inscription: "This is the house of God and Gate of Heaven.
 Erected to the greater glory of God, A.D.
 1846".
 After a porch was erected about 1937, this stone became hidden from view.
-It was removed in 1973 and inserted in the wall near the priest's graves.
-Extensive reconstruction and alteration works were carried out at this time also by Fr.
+It was removed in 1973 and inserted in the wall near the priests' graves.
+Extensive reconstruction and alteration works were also carried out at this time by Fr.
 Michael Gilroy.
-The reason for the porch being erected in 1937 was that the door faced the prevailing wind and around that time a severe storm blew in the door and damaged the roof.
+The reason for the porch being erected in 1937 was that the door faced the prevailing wind, and around that time, a severe storm blew in the door and damaged the roof.

 There is a relatively new graveyard behind Moygownagh church.
-The old Moygownagh cemetery is about half a mile south-west of Moygownagh town.
+The old Moygownagh cemetery is about half a mile southwest of Moygownagh town.
 The short driveway to the cemetery is on the west side of the Crossmolina road behind iron gates.

-Glenmore House
+Estate houses

+Large country houses in the area include Glenmore House and Owenmore (or Millbrook), which are historically associated with members of the extended Orme family.

-Glenmore House in the parish of Moygownagh was known locally as the 'Big House' or the Landlords house.
-It was built in 1790 with the stones quarried from the nearby wood,.
-It was owned at the time by William Knox Orme.
-In 1853, the house and lands were purchased by Fetherstonehaugh.
-He remained as Landlord until 1930.
+Glenmore House, in Attishane townland in the parish of Moygownagh, was known locally as the 'Big House' or the 'Landlords house'.
+It was built in 1790 and was originally associated with the Orme family.
+In 1853, the house and lands were purchased by the Fetherstonhaugh family.
+This family, which included Godfrey Fetherstonhaugh (MP for North Fermanagh from 1906 to 1916), remained as landlords until 1930.